slerman12/Help-me/2-Opposing-views.md

 Long-term memory is what I was working on longest.
 From the Spring semester of my Freshman year,
 - when I built a long-term episodic memory reinforcement learning controller using image features from Felzenshwalb segmentation in Chenliang Xu's machine vision class,
 - to that semester where I actually did meet Tom Howard for 5 minutes and told him about using the idea for robotics when we went to his robotics lab because he took an interest (and that short exchange is the only time I talked to him prior to this),
-- to plenty of email-record,
+- to plenty of email-record (e.g. with Prof. Len Schubert),
 - as well as my area exam,
 - as well as my thesis proposal,
 - as well as what I was doing at the Med Center that Charles Venuto has email evidence of as well,